SpaceMercury/Deforest_Detectives/README.md

 `pip install -r requirements.txt`
 This will install all the necessary packages required to run the project.
 It can take a little bit, don't worry, it's normal.

+### Running

+Once you have everything installed run the `mainfile.py` file in your terminal or code editor to execute the model.

 ## Future